Seed To Plate, A Morning Email That Actually Knows Your Garden

 That's not a demo I mocked up.
 That's the actual output the system generates, built from real plant data and real weather.
 Every morning.
 Personalised to you.

-Most gardening advice stops at "harvest when ripe."
+Most of the gardening advice I read stops at "harvest when ripe."
 Then what?
 You've got 4kg of zucchini and no plan.

-When you mark a crop as harvested in Garden Buddy, the app asks what you want to do wiht it: eat fresh, preserve, or save seed.
-Then Seed To Plate sends you a guide specific to that crop and that choice.
+When you mark a crop as harvested in Garden Buddy, the app asks what you want to do with it: eat fresh, preserve, or save seed.
+Then I send you a guide specific to that crop and that choice.

 Picked your tomatoes and want to make passata?
-You'll get step-by-step instructions.
+You'll get step by step instructions.
 Want to save seed from your best capsicum?
-It'll tell you exactly how — including which varieties coudl cross-pollinate and ruin your seed stock.
+I'll tell you exactly how, including which varieties could cross pollinate and ruin your seed stock.

 The whole setup takes about five minutes.
 Here's exactly what to do.